ICS2O-Gallo/10c-cpt-timothy-and-nicholas/README.md

   • A buffer-zone equal to half of `WIDTH` is given to facilitate this transition.

 • **Shop:** Furthest right, pressing this button will bring up the shop where upgrades can be purchased.
-  • Player balance will also be shown here
+  • Player balance will also be shown here on the top right

+## Currency
+> TBD

 ## Upgrades
 Intended for players who are interested in gaining the highest possible score, upgrades can be purchased with currency collected from playing the game.

 > UPGRADES TBD

 ## Changing Controls
 For more experienced coders, controls can be easily changed in `Plane_Game_Beta.py` under the `on_key_press` and `on_key_release` functions.